Some fine walks amongst superb scenery!

 Due to the ongoing COVID-19 pandemic, we may unfortunately need to withdraw a tour that is currently confirmed to operate and we therefore reserve the right to cancel your booking.
 We would always do our utmost to give you plenty of notice should we have to do this.
 Selected elements of this tour, including local attractions and restaurants, may change at late notice.
 Please ensure you have valid insurance cover before you travel.

-Independent arrival at Delta by Marriott Cheltenham Chase.
-Dinner is at approximately 7.30pm in the Cooper's Restaurant.
+Independent arrival at the Jurys Inn Cheltenham.
+Check in is from 4pm.
+Dinner is at approximately 7.30pm in the hotel restaurant.

 Please aim to be in the hotel bar at 6.30pm - an hour before dinner - for an introduction to your tour leader, an outline of the planned programme for your holiday and the chance to meet your walking companions.

-Our first full day walk starts in the attractive and elegant Cotswold town of Painswick, known as the Queen of the Cotswolds.
+Our first full day walk starts in the attractive and elegant Cotswold town of Painswick, known as the Queen of The Cotswolds.
 We explore the historical streets and see the famous yew trees before walking through the Painswick Valley with a short climb up to Painswick Beacon.
-We will be rewarded with stunning views from the summit across the Vale of the Severn.
-The walk continues along the Cotswold Way passing through woods to Cooper’s Hill, before descending through fields to Witcombe Reservoirs, and then back to the hotel.
+We will be rewarded with stunning views from the summit across the Vale of Severn.
+The walk continues along the Cotswold Way passing through woods to Cooper's Hill, then down to The Great Witcombe Roman Villa, before descending through fields to Witcombe Reservoirs.

 A short drive in our private coach takes us to Seven Springs from where we follow the Cotswold Way taking in Leckhampton Hill and the Devil's Chimney with spectacular views over the Severn Vale.
 We continue via the Cotswold Escarpment and pass through Crickley Hill Country Park, returning to the hotel via the Gloucestershire Way.